 No one would sit and have a dialogue exchange with someone concerning information they both already know.
 The only point of this conversation was to reveal information about the society to the reader.
 This information should unfold in the course of the story, not be dumped in the form of dialogue.

 Real people might say instead, “Pass the salt.”
 Or “Me and him went downtown and got the thing you wanted.”

 It isn’t natural for your characters to always speak in perfect grammar, unless of course the character is an intellectual who wouldn’t be caught dead using incorrect grammar.

 In real life, people interrupt each other, misunderstand, or respond in a vague way.
 So if no one ever interrupts or misunderstands, your dialogue may be lacking.

 In this dialogue exchange, Jill interrupted Jack and she didn’t actually answer Jack’s question, because she is preoccupied with something.

 While there are times a longer exchange between characters may be appropriate, it doesn’t work to do this often.
 So think about how the characters are reacting to the dialogue.
-If the reaction is important, you should include it in terms of internal dialogue or action beats.
+If the reaction is important, you can include it in internal dialogue or action beats.